pali-english/pali-english.github.io/README.md

 the joy of the teaching beats all other joys;
 one who has ended craving beats all suffering.

+    Sabbadānaṁ: of all gifts
+    Dhammadānaṁ: gift of the teaching, gift of the Dhamma
+    Jināti: beats, surpasses, overcomes
+    Sabbarasaṁ: of all tastes
+    Dhammaraso: taste of the teaching, taste of the Dhamma
+    Jināti: beats, surpasses, overcomes
+    Sabbaratiṁ: of all joys
+    Dhammarati: joy of the teaching, joy in the Dhamma
+    Jināti: beats, surpasses, overcomes
+    Taṇhakkhayo: the end of craving, cessation of desire
+    Sabbadukkhaṁ: all suffering
+    Jināti: beats, surpasses, overcomes

 Hananti bhogā dummedhaṁ,
 no ca pāragavesino;
 Bhogataṇhāya dummedho,